pingcap/community/incubator/projects-approval-criteria.md

 ## Existing Code

 New projects can be spun off from the main repository of existing projects to allow projects to iterate or release independently.
 Take [pingcap/parser](https://github.com/pingcap/parser) as an example.
-As long as it gets more than 2 PMC votes, it can be directly used as a graduated project.
+As long as it gets approved by ⅔  PMC members, it can be directly used as a graduated project.

 Part of the following maturity criteria are inspired by [CII Best Practices](https://bestpractices.coreinfrastructure.org/en):